Akudo hung the new painting on the wall, took a few steps back, and frowned at it.

 “Besides, he is my guy’s best friend so you won’t be able to avoid him anyway.”
 Ronke finished.

-Akudo opened one eye.
+Akudo opened her eyes suddenly.
 “Yes I can.
 It is you I have a relationship with, not your boyfriend; so I don’t have to see his best friend if I don’t want to.”

 “Yes but are you going to avoid visiting me or hanging out with me?
 At some point you are going to run into him.”
 Ronke said matter-of-factly.